 Gdf15-/- dams have normal insulin tolerance during pregnancy

 On Gestational day 16.5, we conducted an intraperitoneal insulin tolerance test to assess the effect of Gdf15 ablation on maternal insulin sensitivity during pregnancy (Figure 4A).
-Fasting blood glucose was slightly but insignificantly lower in Gdf15-/- dams compared to Gdf15+/+ dams (Figure 4B, p = 0.20).
-Overall, linear mixed effect modeling revealed no effect of the genotype (pgenotype = 0.71).
-This was confirmed by determining the area under the ITT curve, again showing similar responses (Figure 4C, p=0.74).
-Often an informative measure of the insulin response is the initial rate of drop of blood glucose.
-The initial rate of glucose decline was 9.3% less in Gdf15-/- dams compared to Gdf15+/+ dams but again, did not reach statistical significance (Figure 4D, p=0.082).
+Fasting blood glucose was slightly, but insignificantly lower in Gdf15-/- dams compared to Gdf15+/+ dams (Figure 4B, p = 0.20).
+Overall, linear mixed effect modeling revealed no effect of genotype (pgenotype = 0.71).
+This was confirmed by determining the area under the curve, again showing similar responses (Figure 4C, p=0.74).
+Often, an informative measure of the insulin response is the initial rate of drop of blood glucose.
+The initial rate of glucose decline was 9.3% less in Gdf15-/- dams compared to Gdf15+/+ dams , however, it did not reach statistical significance (Figure 4D, p=0.082).
 These data suggest that ablation of Gdf15 is not sufficient to substantially affect insulin sensitivity in the pregnant mouse.

 Gdf15-/- dams have normal fertility, gestational age, post-natal survival, and pup birth weights

-To understand the role of Gdf15 knockout on pregnancy and early post-partum outcomes in the pups, we calculated latency to plug, gestational age and measured litter size, birth weight, and 3-day survival in all mated dams.
+To understand the role of Gdf15 knockout on pregnancy and early post-partum outcomes in the pups, we calculated latency to plug, gestational age and we measured litter size, birth weight, and 3-day survival in all mated dams.
 Pups from Gdf15-/- dams were 3.4% smaller than those from Gdf15-/- dams (Figure 5C, p=0.05).
 The latency to copulatory plug was similar between genotypes, averaging 3 days (Figure 5A, p=0.74).
 Gestational age was similar between genotypes, averaging 20 days (Figure 5B, p=0.76).
 The total number of pups born in a litter was 27% greater in Gdf15-/- dams (1.6 pups greater on average) compared to Gdf1+/+ dams (Figure 5D, p=0.15).
-When comparing litter size, counting only pups who were born alive, that difference was only 7.8% larger (Figure 5E, p=0.70, or 0.46 pups/litter greater on average).
+When comparing litter size, counting only pups born alive, that difference was only 7.8% larger (Figure 5E, p=0.70, or 0.46 pups/litter greater on average).
 The total pups who were born alive that lived to postnatal day 3 was variable within genotypes, resulting in 91.7% survival for Gdf15+/+ dams and 90% for Gdf15-/- dams which did not reach statistical significance (Figure 5F, p=0.99).
 Together these data show that aside from modest decreases in birthweights, Gdf15-/- mice are similarly fertile, and carry pregnancies to a similar effectiveness as their wild-type counterparts.

 Gdf15-/- dams have no differences in milk production or milkfat percentage

-To determine the effect of Gdf15 knockout during in pregnancy on lactation in the postnatal period, we conducted a milk volume assessment at postnatal day 10.
+To determine the effect of Gdf15 knockout in pregnancy on lactation in the postnatal period, we conducted a milk volume assessment at postnatal day 10.
 We found no differences between Gdf15+/+and Gdf15-/- dams in the volume of milk produced at peak lactation.
-The amount of weight lost by dams after nursing (Figure 6A, p=0.7) or and weight gained by pups during nursing (Figure 6B, p=0.7) was similar between genotypes, though highly variable between dams.
-Next, we evaluated whether the major macronutrient in milk, fat, was changed by Gdf15 knockout.
+The amount of weight lost in dams after nursing (Figure 6A, p=0.7) and weight gained by pups during nursing (Figure 6B, p=0.7) was similar between genotypes, though highly variable between dams.
+Next, we evaluated whether the major macronutrient in milk fat, was changed by the Gdf15 knockout.
 To do this, we collected whole milk between PND 14-17 and evaluated milk fat percentage.
-We found that milk fat percentage was similar between strains (Figure 6C, p=0.93).
-Despite reductions in maternal levels of Gdf15 in the Gdf15-/- dams during pregnancy, mammary gland development, and lactation there is no apparent impact lactational volume milk fat content.
+We found that milk fat percentage was similar between genotypes (Figure 6C, p=0.93).
+Despite reductions in maternal levels of Gdf15 in the Gdf15-/- dams during pregnancy, mammary gland development, and lactation, there is no apparent impact on lactational volume or milk fat content.

 Gdf15-/- pups accrete body mass at similar rates compared to Gdf15+/+ pups